Goy Boys

 ~

-My Cousin Paul, Irv and I were clustered next to the bar at Dunne’s Pub, a half-block from Benson’s Funeral Home.
-The words of the toast confirmed Dad’s insistence an Irishman tiptoed around the corner in his best friend’s Jewish soul.
+Irving Meltzer, my Cousin Paul, and I clustered next to the bar at Dunne’s Pub, a half-block from Benson’s Funeral Home.
+Irv raised his shot glass, his deep voice carrying over the background murmur of the nearby crowd.

+The words of the toast confirmed Dad’s insistence an Irishman tiptoed quietly around the corner in his best friend’s Jewish soul.
 A smile lingered on my lips–if not in my heart, not then–at the thought of Irv’s hidden Hibernian.

-“Hey, Bobby,” Irv said.
 Few people used the diminutive of my childhood nickname–immediate family or the closest of Dad’s buddies.
-“Did I ever tell you when I fell in love with Franky?”

-Smoke curled from the cigar stub seemingly always jammed in the corner of his double-chinned grin; New York City’s “No Smoking” rules still lurked somewhere off in the future, some years distant.
+Smoke curled from the cigar stub always jammed in the corner of his double-chinned grin; New York City’s “No Smoking” rules still lurked somewhere off in the future, some years distant.

-I said, “Uh, huh, when I was a kid.
-Your mean the Little League, right?”
+“Uh, huh, when I was a kid,” I said.
+“The Little League, right?”

 Irv needed no further encouragement.
 “Oh, you betcha….”